What to Look for in Portable Sanitation Industry Pumps [Video]

 That is intentional.
 We made that high pressure washdown pump at 1.4 GPM because we realized these guys don't have a lot of fresh water to waste.
 They need the bulk of their fresh water to fill their tanks.
 If we're putting a lot of fluid out while we wash the house, that's just wasted water that they don't have, and they're going to end up having to go back to the shop and refill their tanks in the middle of the day.
 So they want to try and avoid that.

-At that point, we went to work and we designed our X-series washdown fuel pump.
+At that point, we went to work and we designed our X-series washdown and fill pump.
 The advantage of this pump is they can actually pull one hose from the truck.
 They can get the high pressure wash down they need, so they don't need brushes; they don't need rags.
 The pump does the knock down power for them.
 It has a fast fill valve on it; you shut the valve off and remove the gun without ever going back to the truck — one pull to the house.
 You open it up and you're filling your tank at 6.7 GPM.
 It’s great for portable toilets; it’s great for portable sinks.

 It's been a game changer for this industry.
 We actually traveled through Minnesota with some of the technicians and we’re saving a minute to 1.5 minutes on each house.
 If you're doing a 100 house route, at the end of the day, that matters.